Physics-50/Module-3/docs/week1.md

 --------------

 ### Introduction
 In this module we will be working with a rather cool piece of home-built equipment, an acoustic levitator!
 We will be doing far more than floating objects, however.
 We will continue to hone in on one of the most important skills of an experimentalist: performing accurate and precise measurements.
 This is an important part of experimental science.
 The GPS on my phone may be able to tell me my location on a map, but how useful would it be if it was only certain to a radius of 5 miles?
 Or what if it was consistently reporting a location that was 1 mile to the east of my actual location?
-Understanding how well we <em>truly</em> know the value of something, being able to increase the accuracy to be useful for our application, and being certain that we are actually measuring what we think we are measuring are fundamental to good scientific practice.
+Understanding how well we <em>truly</em> know the value of something, being able to increase the precision to be useful for our application, and being certain that we are actually measuring what we think we are measuring are fundamental to good scientific practice.

 ### Background Reading
 This week in lab you will be working with a standing wave of sound to levitate small objects (cool!).
 Let us take a few minutes to understand how they work.